ramapriyan912001/tp/docs/UserGuide.md

 **A**: Since identical names are very common in many cultures, we have decided to allow the addition of 2 contacts such as "jun jie" and "Jun Jie" in order to keep track of their numbers.
 Furthermore, since AWE deals with overseas travels, quite a number of travellers might get a new overseas number when they are travelling.
 This will allow users to keep track of both their local and overseas local separately.
 Deleting the number after returning from the trip will be easier as well.
 In both cases, users can distinguish the 2 contacts with similar names using tags.
-This is also consistent with most mobile-phones, wherein contact names are case sensitive.
+This is also consistent with most mobile-phones, wherein contact names are case-sensitive.
 To address the overseas number use case, for our next release, we are considering providing users with the ability to input more than one phone number when adding a contact.

 **Q**: Why is GROUP_NAME case-sensitive?<br>